awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 If an AWS region can be extracted from the [generator](#generator), then the [KMS client](#kms-client) that calls [KMS GenerateDataKey](#kms-generatedatakey) MUST be the client returned by the [client supplier](#client-supplier) when given that region as input.
+If an AWS region cannot be extraced from the [generator](#generator), then the KMS Keyring MAY choose an arbitrary region.
 If the [client supplier](#client-supplier) does not provide any client for the given region for this GenerateDataKey call, OnEncrypt MUST fail.